vik-s/quartz/content/projects/newsletter/long form/A Beginners Guide to Vector Network Analyzer Measurements.md

 status: 🚧
 final title:
 ---
+If there was only laboratory instrument I'd learn to use as an RF engineer, its the Vector Network Analyzer, or VNA, to measure scattering (S) parameters.

-Scattering (S) parameter measurements are the bedrock of RF engineering.
+S-parameter measurements are the bedrock of RF engineering.
 They are used to calculate gain, matching, stability, noise, and efficiency, among other metrics.
-The process of measuring S-parameters involves sending an RF signal to a multiport device, and finding out the ratio of reflected and transmitted powers at each port.
+The process of measuring s-parameters involves sending an RF signal to a multiport device, and finding out the ratio of reflected and transmitted powers at each port.
 If you want a nice visual introduction to s-parameters, then check out this video. https://www.youtube.com/watch?v=CEA8njh4tLU

 I once attended a lecture by Prof. Andrea Ferrero, from Politecnico di Torino, who gave a talk on Vector Network Analyzer (VNA) measurements.
 His enthusiasm for the subject was infectious and his description of S parameter measurements with a VNA is something I never forgot.